huggingface/blog/llm-safety-leaderboard.md

 Note: make sure your model is public!
 Note: if your model needs use_remote_code=True, we do not support this option yet but we are working on adding it, stay posted!

 Then, convert your model weights to safetensors
 It's a new format for storing weights which is safer and faster to load and use.
-It will also allow us to add the number of parameters of your model to the Extended Viewer!
+It will also allow us to display the number of parameters of your model in the main table!

 Finally, use the ["Submit here!" panel in our leaderboard](https://huggingface.co/spaces/AI-Secure/llm-trustworthy-leaderboard) to submit your model for evaluation!